Co-wholesaling is a relatively new strategy in the real estate industry, yet it has been quietly gaining increased attention.

 Craigslist has an FSBO section that you can practically call the off-market MLS.
 However, it’s important to note that much of what you find here are junk leads.

-This is when you simply drive around areas that most buyers desire to invest in looking for bandit signs.
+Driving for dollars is when you simply drive around areas that most buyers desire to invest in looking for bandit signs.
 Things like broken property parts, boarded up windows, tall grass and junk in property yards are common distress signs to look for.

 In most co-wholesaling ventures, one partner brings a cash buyer while the other brings a property to sell.
 This speeds up the wholesaling process while minimizing risks.